gilbertorconde/voron_24_conf/printer_data/config/fix-2-webcams-manta-m8p.md

 ## 2\.
 Addressing USB Bandwidth Saturation (UVC Quirk)

-Some cameras, like the OV5640 mentioned, might request maximum USB bandwidth regardless of the configured resolution, leading to saturation when multiple cameras are used.
+Some cameras (ex: OV5640) might request maximum USB bandwidth regardless of the configured resolution, leading to saturation when multiple cameras are used.
 The Linux UVC (USB Video Class) driver has a `UVC_QUIRK_FIX_BANDWIDTH` for this.

 ### 2.1.
 Enable the `UVC_QUIRK_FIX_BANDWIDTH` Quirk